zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 Listing the domain names one by one is however cumbersome unless it is a very small batch as above.
 A better alternative for a larger batch is to create text file of the domain names to test, one domain name per line.
-Comments starting on `#` is permitted, which makes it possible to add meta information to the file.
+Comments starting with `#` is permitted, which makes it possible to add meta information to the file.

 ```